Dcoxmen/salesXpress/README.md

   - Validation on update
 - Delete sales account
   - Admin only
+- Commission Tracker
   - Calculate the average total of all commissons for a current weeks accounts for this user
   - Calculate the average sales account for the week.
+- PDF Document Library
+  - Upload PDF and description to MongoDB
+  - View PDF documents in library with pagination
+  - Delete PDF document by id

 ### District Sales information